This Privacy Notice explains why your GP practice collects information about you, how that information may be used and how we keep it confidential.

 Who are our partner organisations?

-All organisations that we work with are subject to strict data sharing agreements which set out how data will be used; which form part of their contractual obligations.
+All organisations that we work with are subject to strict data sharing and/or processing agreements which set out how data will be used; which form part of their contractual obligations.
 The sorts of organisations we work with are as follows:-.

 - NHS Trusts (for example Buckinghamshire Healthcare Trust)

 - GP Federations (which are groups of GP practices working together for your care)

 - Out of Hours GP providers (for when your GP practice is closed)